 1. Whiplash (2014)

 The only way this isn't getting enshrined is if someone below 1) hasn't seen it yet, or 2) decided to leave it off for a specific reason.
 Otherwise, this is easily Simmons' best role to date, both in screen time and quality.
 And for the record, I approve of Fletcher's methods in the film.
 We should all be so lucky as to have teachers who push for greatness.
 This movie is fantastic.
-Seek it out if you haven't seen it yet.
+Seek it out if you haven't seen it yet.2.
+Up in the Air (2009)

 Part of me dislikes even having this film on here, because I think I just have to admit that I don't care much for this trilogy.
 This is easily the best of the three, and I think there's probably something to be said for what these Spider-Man movies did for the superhero genre as a whole.
 Plus, Simmons' take on J. Jonah Jameson is entertaining.
-Maybe the best part about these films?
+Maybe the best part about these films?4.
+Juno (2007)

 I've always thought (well, since 2009, anyway) that this was an under-appreciated comedy.
 I really like the entire cast in this film, and Jason Bateman consistently plays characters that I connect with.
 Plus, let's talk about David Koechner's character for a minute.
 He's just the worst!